ShivaniThadiyan/Azure-Experience-Center/docs/Creating-and-Managing-ODL’s.md

 <img src="/Images/Add_instances.png"/>

-* In the Add Hot instance Window that pops up, the Currently available hot instances show the instance which are availble, i.e not assigned to any user.
+* In the Add Hot instance Window that pops up, the Currently available hot instances show the instances which are free, i.e not assigned to any user.
 * In the Add Hot instance Window that pops up, enter the number of hot instance that you want to deploy, corresponding to the Number of Hot Instances test box.
 * Check the box corresponding to schedule, to schedule the deployment of Hot instances at a particular time.
 * This will ask you the Time Zone, select the time zone of where the workshop is going to be held.